az4521/TachiyomiAzIOS/README.md

 The app does not include extension repositories or a built-in catalogue of third-party sources.
 Users choose and add their own compatible repository.

+## LEGAL NOTICE:
+TachiyomiAZ™ is intended to be used for viewing EMAILS and FREE doujins only, I do not condone using this app to access pirated copyrighted material, and by installing TachiyomiAZ™ you agree not to use the application for this purpose.
+Installing any extensions designed to access anything but EMAIL and FREELY AVAILABLE FAN WORKS is strongly discouraged, cuz I don't wanna get sued. any mention of manga within the application, source code, or this readme is referring only to doujinshi manga.

+For legal purposes this is an EMAIL AND FREE DOUJINSHI READER APP, NOT TO BE USED TO ILLEGALLY ACCESS COPYRIGHTED MATERIAL

+plz don't sue me

 ## Features